ashah03/kotlin-distributed-framework/README.md

 # Distributed Multi-Agent System Simulation Platform

-This platform allows users to simulate a distributed-multi agent system.
+This platform allows users to simulate a distributed multi-agent system for a weighted coverage problem.

 To begin working with this platform, navigate to the [simulations](https://github.com/ashah03/kotlin-distributed-framework/tree/master/src/main/kotlin/com/aditshah/distributed/simulations)